SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/jenkins.md

 To run project analysis with Jenkins, you need to install and configure the following Jenkins plugins _in Jenkins_:

 - The SonarQube Scanner plugin.
-- The Branch Source plugin that corresponds to your ALM (Bitbucket Server, GitHub, or GitLab) if you're analyzing multibranch pipeline jobs in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above.
+- The Branch Source plugin that corresponds to your DevOps Platform (Bitbucket Server, GitHub, or GitLab) if you're analyzing multibranch pipeline jobs in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above.

 See the **Installing and Configuring your Jenkins plugins** section below for more information.